How To Cook Tofu + Best Tips on Making the Most Delicious Tofu

 Want to make your tofu taste better but don’t know where to start?
-Here’s How to Cook Tofu 101, plus some incredibly helpful tips for making the MOST delicious tofu you ever have!
+Today I’m going to show you how to cook tofu and also share some incredibly helpful tips for making the MOST delicious tofu you ever have!

 Tofu, also known as bean curd, is a food made from soy beans.
 Tofu is often seen as a vegan meat replacement and can be used in everything from vegan meat replacements to cheesecakes to puddings to vegan ‘eggs’ and so much more.
 One of the things that is asked a lot in relation to tofu is whether it is “real”.
 Yes, it definitely is.